Breakfast-for-Pigeons/Raspberry-Pi-Message-of-the-Day/README.md

 3. In a terminal window, type sudo nano /usr/local/bin/<name of your script>.
 In my case, I named it motd.sh

 4. Enter your script.
 Save the script and exit.
+(Use one of the scripts above)

 5. Make the script executable.
 To do this, type sudo chmod +x /usr/local/bin/<name of your script>.
 In my case, I typed sudo chmod +x /usr/local/bin/motd.sh